-With this built-in event handler, your Bitbucket instance will send email notifications automatically after one or more events has been triggered.
-You will just need to configure which events should this handler be listening to and then provide a subject and an email template, as well as the email format (plain text or HTML) and a list of recipients.
+With this built-in listener, your Bitbucket instance will send email notifications automatically after one or more events has been triggered.
+You will just need to configure which events should this listener be listening to and then provide a subject and an email template, as well as the email format (plain text or HTML) and a list of recipients.
 There is also a conditions field, which can give more control over this functionality.

 You can either create your own email templates or use one of the following samples that are included in the default installation of ScriptRunner:

 It provides information about the repository that has just been created and the users that performed that fork.
-This is how the configuration of the event handler would look like:
+This is how the configuration of the listener would look like:

 As a result of that configuration, an email will be sent to the selected email addresses with a content similar to the following one: